Browse teachers

 Soon after, they embarked on a performing, competing and teaching career, sharing their passion and vision with audiences and students worldwide.

-Bianca will be teaching the Lindy Hop track in week 4, together with Nils Andren.
+Bianca will be teaching the Lindy Hop track, as well as the Performance and Aerials track in week 4, together with Nils Andren.

 Chisomo Selemani is a dance and teaching enthusiast.
 She loves movement, learning, collaboration, and cultural exchange.
 Her artistic endeavors in the Swing dances are inspired from her Zambian tradition and Afrobeats.
 Her teaching methodologies invite you to explore your own style and artistry.
 When she’s not dancing, she is co-hosting the podcast Integrated Rhythm and is highly involved in global issues and practices in communication sciences and disorders.